ongzx/Playing-with-Ethereum/README.md

 - transaction will take some time due to verification (mining)
 - deployment of contract cost money
 - a contract can create another contract
+- querying the blockchain can be done from public node, meaning no Metamask/Mist is required

 # Architecture
 - Server role diminished